After year of disruptions, new Wolfe Island ferry set to launch this spring | CBC News

 It's not clear if the list of disruptions — the causes of which include staff shortages, mechanical issues and bad weather — is exhaustive.
 The ministry did not respond CBC's question about whether it's tracking them.

-Bromley said in years' past, the only problems he could recall involved the ferry having to transport an ambulance or sheets of ice impacting travel.
+Bromley said in the past, the only problems he could recall involved ice or the ferry having to transport an ambulance.

 Mechanical issues were so rare they could be counted on one hand, he said.